 Sus3 Resolution determining the project has a public benefit and approving an application by Granite Center LLC for a five year RSA 79-E Community Revitalization Tax Relief Incentive for the renovation of real estate located at 8-14 Dixon Avenue; together with a report from the Director of Redevelopment, Downtown Services, and Special Projects.
-(To be submitted at subsequent date prior to the July 9th Council meeting)
+(Not previously submitted)

 Action: Councilor St. Hilaire moved to set this item for a public hearing to be held at the July 9, 2018 City Council meeting.
 The motion was duly seconded and passed with no dissenting votes.
 Sus4 Resolution determining the project has a public benefit and approving an application by Granite Center LLC for a five year RSA 79-E Community Revitalization Tax Relief Incentive for the renovation of real estate located at 1 Eagle Square; together with a report from the Director of Redevelopment, Downtown Services, and Special Projects.
-(To be submitted at subsequent date prior to the July 9th Council meeting)
+(Not previously submitted)